leleah/I2C_RAPSBERRY/LM75/README.md

 ##  About the Project

-This project demonstrates direct communication with an **LM75** temperature sensor using the **I?C bus** on a **Raspberry Pi 4B**.
+This project demonstrates direct communication with an **LM75** temperature sensor using the **I2C bus** on a **Raspberry Pi 4B**.
 All interaction is done at the low-level via the Linux `/dev/i2c-*` interface, without external libraries.

-It’s a minimal example for learning embedded Linux I?C programming in C.
+It’s a minimal example for learning embedded Linux I2C programming in C.

 ---